Asphalt Shingle Roofing Cost in 2026 (Per Sq Ft & Per Square)

 Average Roofing Cost by State in 2026 (All 50 States Compared)

 Average Roofing Cost by State in 2026 (All 50 States Compared) The national average cost to replace a roof on a 2,000-square-foot home with architectural shingles is $10,500 in 2026.
 However, actual costs range from roughly $7,900 in Mississippi to over $15,000 in Hawaii -- a spread of nearly $7,100 depending on where you live.
 Labor rates, building codes, material transport distances, and regional climate hazards all contribute to this wide variation.
-Last spring I helped a friend spec out a roof replacement for his 1,950-square-foot ranch in central Ohio.
-The bids came in between $9,800 and $11,200 -- right in line with the national average.
-Two months later, his brother in the Bay Area got quotes for a nearly identical house: $13,800 to $15,600.
+Consider a representative comparison: a roof replacement for a 1,950-square-foot ranch in central Ohio, with bids coming in between $9,800 and $11,200 -- right in line with the national average.
+A nearly identical house in the Bay Area got quotes of $13,800 to $15,600 around the same time.
 Same square footage, same architectural shingle spec, but California labor rates and fire-code-compliant underlayment pushed the price up by 40%.
-That contrast stuck with me,...
+That kind of contrast is exactly why this state-by-state comparison...

 How Much Roofing Material Do I Need?
 Shingles, Bundles & Cost Guide

 How Much Roofing Material Do I Need?
 Shingles, Bundles & Cost Guide A roofing "square" covers 100 square feet of roof area.
 Most asphalt shingle roofs require 3 bundles per square, so a 2,000-square-foot roof needs roughly 60 bundles (20 squares).
 You must also factor in roof pitch, waste from hip and valley cuts, and starter and ridge cap shingles to arrive at an accurate material order.
-When I re-roofed my 1,800-square-foot workshop two years ago, I measured 18 squares of flat area but ordered materials for 20 squares because the steep 8/12 pitch added nearly 12% to the actual surface area.
-Even with that cushion, the hip-and-valley waste from the L-shaped footprint consumed an extra 2 squares worth of shingles -- I burned through 66 bundles total and spent $4,150 on architectural shingles, underlayment, and ridge vent.
-That project hammered home how much roof geometry matters beyond a simple...
+A 1,800-square-foot workshop re-roof shows the gap clearly: the flat area measures 18 squares, but the material order comes to 20 squares because a steep 8/12 pitch adds nearly 12% to the actual surface area.
+Even with that cushion, hip-and-valley waste from an L-shaped footprint can consume an extra 2 squares worth of shingles -- pushing the total to 66 bundles and $4,150 for architectural shingles, underlayment, and ridge vent combined.
+That gap between footprint and final order shows how much roof geometry...